lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

 As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
-The resulting packet after header compression (whose header may actually be smaller than that of the original packet or not) is called a SCHC packet.
+The resulting packet after header compression (whose header MAY actually be smaller than that of the original packet or not) is called a SCHC packet.
 Subsequently, and if the SCHC packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC packet.
 This process is illustrated by {{Fig-Operations}}